The Agile project management methodology has been used by software engineers and IT professionals for the past sixteen years.

 In the late twenty century, many software engineering researchers in academia were studying the disturbing fact that most software and IT projects finish late or fail to finish at all.

-The bigger the project’s scope and its feature set were, there was more likely that the project either finished late (in most cases very late) or never finished and was discarded with a huge cost in money, resources and opportunity cost.
+The bigger the project’s scope and its feature set were, there was more likely that the project either finished late (in most cases very late) or was never finished and was discarded with a huge cost in money, resources, and opportunity cost.

 In one such study by Robert D. Austin and Richard L. Nolan from Harvard University, the research team published the following findings: